cherab/core/docs/source/installation_and_structure.rst

 **3a.
 Atomic Data Providers:** Almost all of the plasma emission models implemented in CHERAB require some type of atomic data for their calculations.
 The base types of reaction rates and photon emissivity coefficients are defined in the Core API Module, `cherab-core <https://pypi.org/project/cherab>`_.
-A default atomic data source module has been written based on the `OpenADAS project <http://open.adas.ac.uk/>`_, available as the `cherab-openadas <https://github.com/cherab/openadas>`_ package.
+A default atomic data source module based on the `OpenADAS project <http://open.adas.ac.uk/>`_, is included in the code package.
 In future other atomic data sources, such as the ALADDIN database for example, could be made available through additional packages.

 **3b.
 Machine Specific Packages:** These components are for functionality associated with a specific fusion experiment.
 For example, each experiment tends to have its own systems